OriginProtocol/origin/dapps/shop/backend/docs/index.md

 These are the available environment variables:

-- `DATA_URL` - single tennant only, otherwise use stored config
+- `PROVIDER` - Web3 (JSON-RPC) provider URL to use
+- `NETWORK` ['mainnet', 'rinkeby', 'dev']
+- `IPFS_GATEWAY` - IFPS gateway override.
+Ignores shop configs if set.
 - `SESSION_SECRET` - String used as salt to encrypt session data.
 Defaults to random.
-- `NETWORK` ['mainnet', 'rinkeby', 'dev']
-- `PROVIDER` - Web3 (JSON-RPC) provider URL to use
-- `IPFS_GATEWAY` - IFPS gateway oerride

 ## Manual Testing